 I twisted in the booth.
 The family was leaving.
 The little girl was yammering on and on about some toy that she wanted, and the parents were ignoring her as they each grabbed a mint from the bowl on the hostess’ stand.
 The little boy—maybe about four years old—stood quietly behind them.
 He was wearing a blue, puffy ski jacket with the hood pulled up over his head.
 He was the one staring.

-For a second, I thought it was odd that he was wearing a jacket, but it was winter, even if it didn’t feel like it in the Caribbean.
+I thought it was odd that he was wearing a jacket, but it was winter, even if it didn’t feel like it was almost winter in the Caribbean.

 I turned back to the menu.
 Was I supposed to order something?
 I hadn’t seen any waitstaff, so I was assuming not, but who the hell knew?
-And what was the point of this?
+What was the point of this?
 Was this some insane, stalker witch who wanted a date?
-I understood what it was trying to do with the mental hospital, but a diner?
-What was the point?
+I understood what it was trying to do with the mental hospital, but I was having trouble figuring out what the diner had to do with anything.

 “Y’all have a nice day,” the hostess told the family behind me.